 Even though you have a complex password, do not use it for multiple accounts.
 Each account should have its own unique password combination.
 If you feel that remembering all the passwords is a tricky scenario, then make sure that you note down the passwords somewhere only you can access.

 “Admin” is easy to remember.
 Unfortunately, “admin” is also easy to hack.
 It’s like someone naming their newborn son “son.”

 You know that you are the admin.
 You don’t need the word to confirm that.
 Change it.
 Make sure you put something unique.
-It doesn’t matter if it is IronMan or MasterofThisDomain.
+It doesn’t matter if it is IronMan or DomainMaster.
 Use anything other than the word “admin”.

 If you discovered that someone was trying to unlock your front door using a set of keys, what would you do?
 Your first instinct would be to call the cops or perhaps take your trusted baseball bat and show the would-be intruder why you were called the hardest hitter in college.

-Two-Factor authentication, or 2FA for short, allows the one accessing the site or system to go through another layer of authentication so that the right person can be given access.
+Two-Factor Authentication, or 2FA for short, allows the one accessing the site or system to go through another layer of Authentication so that the right person can be given access.